 Do you ever wake up and feel like you absolutely do not want to get out of bed and face your job?
 Does your job make you feel like you can’t succeed, no matter how hard you try?
 These symptoms of job burnout are never pleasant and might lead you to quit your job or leave your profession altogether.
 Unfortunately, the current medical climate has caused many doctors to suffer from burnout.
-It’s bad news for doctors, and it’s bad news for patients.
+Why should you care?
 Because doctor burnout can impact your health and your healthcare.

 Burned out doctors lose satisfaction with their work and feel like they are not as effective in their jobs as they would like.
-Unfortunately, this problem is widespread among doctors with almost 50% of doctors reporting feelings of burnout.
-And the percent of doctors reporting burnout increased 4% in two years.
+Unfortunately, this problem is widespread among doctors.

-Why?
 Doctors feel burned out by the rapidly changing healthcare environment.
-Today doctors face increased stress due to measurement and accountability related to quality, errors, inequities, and soaring costs.
-Add to this the widespread use of frustrating Electronic Health Records (EHRs) and it’s no surprise doctors are unhappy and burned out.
+Currently, dealing with COVID-19 has placed a tremendous strain on doctors.
+However, even without the stress of COVID-19, doctors face increased stress due to measurement and accountability related to quality, errors, inequities, and soaring costs.

 Crisis in Health Care report.